viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{< /tabs >}}

-For more information on creating your own module, read [Code your own modules to create modular resources](https://docs.viam.com/modular-resources/create/).
+For more information on creating your own module, refer to [Code your own modules to create modular resources](https://docs.viam.com/modular-resources/create/).

 Once you've written your filter module, [compile the executable](https://docs.viam.com/modular-resources/create/#compile-the-module-into-an-executable) that runs your module when executed.